odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 Registration):

 .. image:: peru/peru-company.png
-   :align: center
-   :alt: Company data for Peru including RUC and Address type code
+   :alt: Company data for Peru including RUC and Address type code.

 .. tip::
    In case the Address type code is unknown,  you can set it as the default value: 0000.
 Be aware